klgdf/rsschool-cv/cv.md

   - Figma and Sketch (for front-end development)

 **Soft skills:**
-  - Able to plan work time (Self-management and time-management) - I set goals, break them into semantic parts and take steps towards the goal regularly.
+  - The ability to plan work time (Self-management and time-management) - I set goals, break them into semantic parts and take steps towards the goal regularly.
 I love to plan and prepare strategies in different areas of life
   - Analytical Abilities
-  - Communication - I can explain complex things in simple terms and find a common language with people.
+  - Communication: I can explain complex things in simple terms and find a common language with people.
 Non-conflict person
   - Problem Solving
   - The ability to learn quickly